Pull Ups vs Chin Ups: The Ultimate Comparison

 • Latissimus dorsi (LD)

-The authors noted that the biceps brachii and pec major were more active during the chin up compared to the pull-up, while the back and lower traps were more active during the pull-up.
+The authors observed that the biceps brachii and pec major were more active during the chin-up than the pull-up, whereas the back and lower traps were more active during the pull-up.

-Another useful paper to look at for assessing the muscles worked in the chin up and pull-up is Electromyographic analysis of muscle activation during pull-up variations.
+Another useful paper to look at for assessing the muscles worked in the chin-up and pull-up is the Electromyographic analysis of muscle activation during pull-up variations.

 Chin Up

-1. Grip the pull-up bar with your palms facing towards you and use a narrow grip.
+1. Grip the pull-up bar with your palms facing you (underhand grip).

-3. Engage your core and keep your body in a straight line from your head to your heels.
+4. Engage your core and keep your body straight from your head to your heels.

 5. Keep your elbows close to your body as you pull yourself up.

-6. Once your chin is above the bar, hold for a moment and then lower yourself back down slowly.
+6. Once your chin is above the bar, hold for a moment and lower yourself slowly.
+Repeat.

 Know More: 15 Best Bodyweight Back Workout: Beginner to Advanced

-Tips and Technique of Doing Chin and Pull Ups
+Tips and Techniques For Doing Chin and Pull-Ups

-1. Make sure to grip the bar firmly, but not too tightly, to avoid straining your hands and wrists.
+1. Grip the bar firmly, but not too tightly to avoid straining your hands and wrists.

 2. Keep your shoulders pulled down and back, and avoid shrugging them up to your ears.

-3. Keep your body in a straight line from your head to your heels, and avoid swinging.
+3. Keep your body straight from your head to your heels, and avoid swinging.

 4. Keep your elbows close to your body, and avoid flaring them out to the sides.